Mount Albert Grammar School: Observatory

 The school is one of a few schools in New Zealand with an active observatory and possesses a telescope open to students and the public occasionally.
 Completed in 2008, the observatory has a Meade Instruments LX200R 12-inch Schmidt-Cassegrain f/10 telescope.
 The observatory uses an SBIG ST7XME CCD camera for imaging and photometry.

 The observatory is used for both school education and amateur research.

-School Hymn

-The school hymn is sung at all formal school assemblies, normally accompanied by live piano.
-It was written by MAGS student Jack A. W. Bennett in 1928.
-The lyrics to the hymn were analysed in a report written by Brian Murphy, the School Archivist.

 ERO report

 In 2018, the New Zealand Education Review Office carried out a survey, finding that the school uses National Certificate of Educational Achievement and celebrates its students achievements through the Lion Awards programme.
 Its educational achievement level is above the national average, making Mt Albert Grammar one of the top seven schools in the country.
 The ethnic minorities of the school have shifted the balance since the 2015 review.
 By that, 91% of Māori and 85% of Pasifika students gained NCEA Level 2 in 2017.